 Sperm Collection & Preparation

-While the follicular puncture, the man must leave a semen sample in the laboratory collected by masturbation, unless frozen or donor semen is to be used.
+While the women is undergoing follicular puncture, the man must leave a semen sample in the laboratory collected by masturbation, unless frozen or donor semen is to be used.

 There are several techniques for capacitating semen.
 You can find out how they are done in detail in the following article: What Is Capacitation of Sperm Cells? – Definition & In Vitro Techniques.